RADIX SALVIAE MILTIORRHIZAE (DANSHEN) Overview Information

 RADIX SALVIAE MILTIORRHIZAE (DANSHEN) Side Effects & Safety

-Danshen seems to be safe for most people.
+Danshen is POSSIBLY SAFE when taken by mouth by most people.
 It can cause some side effects, including itching, upset stomach, and reduced appetite.

 There is some concern that it might also cause drowsiness, dizziness, and a blood condition called thrombocytopenia.
 But there isn't enough information to know for sure if danshen causes these side effects.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of danshen during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking danshen if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Bleeding disorders: There is a concern that danshen might increase the risk of bleeding.
 If you have a bleeding disorder, don’t use it.